ChrisClements1987/proprompt/README.md

 5.  **Push** your branch to your fork: `git push origin feat/your-new-feature`
 6. Open a **Pull Request** from your branch to this repository's `main` branch.

-If you find a bug or have an idea, please [open an issue](https://www.google.com/search?q=https://github.com/your-username/agentic-prompt-optimiser/issues) first to discuss it.
+If you find a bug or have an idea, please [open an issue](https://www.google.com/search?q=https://github.com/ChrisClements1987/proprompt/issues) first to discuss it.

 ## 📄 Licensing

 This project is licensed under the MIT License.
 This is a permissive license that allows for wide reuse.
-See the `LICENSE.txt` file (you will need to create this file) for full details.

 ```